What Are Long-Term Goals? Examples and How to Set Them

 Be S.M.A.R.T

 Your long-term goals must be Specific, Measurable, Achievable, Relevant, and Time-Sensitive (SMART).
 These are also known as SMART goals.
-The long-term goals examples provided here are a good example of this strategy in goal setting.
+The long-term goals examples provided here are good examples of this strategy in goal setting.

-However, there are other goal-setting formats, especially if you’re working on professional goals within a mentoring relationship.
+However, there are other goal-setting formats, especially if you are working on professional goals within a mentoring relationship.
 For something like that, we recommend REAL goals instead.
-These are goals that are:
+These are the goals that are:

 The boon here is that you often get to choose your own goal-setting format.
 Still, picking the right format can impact how successful you are in achieving your goals in the time you’ve given yourself.